 The mirrors of the Sheesh Mahal are so reflective and powerful that only two candles can light up the entire Sheesh Mahal.
-When the place is lit up at night with battery-operated candles, so that from a distance it glistens like a giant disco ball.
+When the place is lit up at night with battery-operated candles, from a distance it glistens like a giant disco ball.

 Right outside is a fountain square with a small raised platform in the middle that can be accessed by a walkway.
 When the moon is full, it shines directly on the platform and the gushing fountains scatter the light and reflect it on the mirrors of the Sheesh Mahal.